nadiannis/simple-command-line-programs-in-python/README.md

 * [Count Words Program](https://github.com/annadineyl/simple-command-line-programs-in-python/blob/master/mini_programs/word_counter.py) - Type some texts or insert a text file & let the program counts the words.
 If you type "-stop-" (without quotation mark), the program will stop.
 * [Simple Calculator](https://github.com/annadineyl/simple-command-line-programs-in-python/blob/master/mini_programs/simple_calculator.py) - Add, subtract, multiply, & divide some numbers with this simple calculator program.
 * [Guess The Number](https://github.com/annadineyl/simple-command-line-programs-in-python/blob/master/mini_programs/guess_number.py) - Play & guess the number that the computer thinks.
+* [Count Characters Program](https://github.com/annadineyl/simple-command-line-programs-in-python/blob/master/mini_programs/char_counter.py) - The program will count & show you how many times each character appears in the text you enter.

 ---